loadmill/loadmill-node/README.md

 - `-h, --help` Output usage information.
 - `-t, --token <token>` Provide a Loadmill API Token.
 You must provide a token in order to run tests.
 - `-l, --load-test` Launch a load test.
-If not set, a functional test will run instead.
 - `-s, --test-suite` Launch a test suite.
 If set then a test suite id must be provided instead of config file.
-- `--additional-description <description>` Add an aditional description at the end of the current suite's description - available only for test suites.
+- `--additional-description <description>` Add an additional description at the end of the current suite's description - available only for test suites.
-- `-a, --async` Run the test asynchronously - affects only functional tests.
-Use this if your test can take longer than 25 seconds (otherwise it will timeout).
+- `--labels <labels>`, Run flows that are assigned to a specific label.
+Multiple labels can be provided by seperated them with "," (e.g. 'label1,label2').
 - `-w, --wait` Wait for the test to finish.
-Functional tests are automatically waited on unless async flag is turned on.
 - `-n, --no-bail` Return exit code 0 even if test fails.
 - `-q, --quiet` Do not print out anything (except errors).
 - `-v, --verbose` Print out extra information for debugging (trumps `-q`).
 In case of an error will print the entire test's requests otherwise will print only the failed request.
 - `--colors` Print test results in color.
-- `-c, --local` Execute functional test synchronously on local machine.
-This flag overrides load-test and async options.